 USC Law does not require applicants to take the Test of English as a Foreign Language (TOEFL).

 USC Law School requires that your foreign transcripts be submitted through the LSAC JD Credential Assembly Service.
 If you completed any postsecondary work outside the US (including its territories) or Canada, you must use this service for the evaluation of your foreign transcripts.
 The one exception to this requirement is if you completed the foreign work through a study abroad, consortium, or exchange program sponsored by a US or Canadian institution, and the work is clearly indicated as such on the home campus transcript.
 This service is included in the LSDAS subscription fee.
 A Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into your CAS report.
 If we determine that you need to submit a TOEFL score, you must contact the Educational Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
 LSAC's TOEFL code for the JD Credential Assembly Service is 0058.
 Your score will be included in the Foreign Credential Evaluation document that will be included in your LSDAS law school report.

 To use the JD CAS, log in to your online LSAC account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and send it promptly to them.
 More time is usually required to receive foreign transcripts.

 Questions about the JD Credential Assembly Service can be directed to LSAC at 215.968.1001, or LSACINFO@LSAC.org.

-Applications must be electronically submitted no later than February 1, 2015.
+Applications must be electronically submitted no later than February 1, 2017 for priority consideration.